 No other dish in the world screams Thanksgiving than turkey.
 It’s a combination that is just as classic as milk and cookies or Fourth of July and fireworks.
 However, as much as the average American wants to serve a big fat turkey on Thanksgiving Day, some are put off because it is challenging to prepare.
 However, I would like to share with you a turkey recipe that I have been doing for years now that is easy to pull off without sacrificing the taste and flavor we all love.
 Oh and I promise it won’t “gobble” up too much of your time.

 Thankful For This Turkey Recipe!

 This turkey recipe takes a whole lot of time and effort to prepare.
-Make sure to prepare it a day in advance because you really need to take time in marinating and cooking it.
+By the way, make sure you know how to spatchcock a turkey and prepare it a day in advance because you really need to take time in marinating and cooking it.
 However, I assure you that this turkey is totally worth it!
 I know — it takes hours to prepare and just over an hour to consume.
 If you have leftovers, you can turn them into other recipes such as a pot pie, casserole, soup, or as filling for sandwiches and tacos.
 Over-all, this turkey recipe will not go to waste!